ratankaliani/sp1-vectorx/README.md

     update the light client.
 - `/contracts`: The contract's source code and deployment scripts.
 Backwards-compatible with the original VectorX implementation in case we need to upgrade.
+- `/query`: Contains the logic for querying data root proofs from the contracts.

 ## Demo Contract